Header

 formatting and conversion of I/O to and from arbitrary types through text.

-However, for simple conversions direct use of stringstream
+However, for simple conversions direct use of stringstream can be

 either clumsy (with the introduction of extra local variables and the loss of